 Citation from “Ricoh Group Supplier Code of Conduct”

 Responsible sourcing of minerals

 From 2012 the Ricoh Group started to study in-house system approaching conflict minerals issues, and established a cross functional task force in charge of dealing with conflict minerals issues, which consists of representatives from relevant departments within the Ricoh Group companies, and began considering what actions to be taken for the issues.
-We are continuing these activities, led by the Global Procurement Division and Sustainability Management Division.
+We are continuing these activities, led by the Procurement Division and ESG Division.

 Ricoh has set “Supplier Hotline” which accepts violations to the applicable laws and regulations, Ricoh Group Code of Conduct, and violations of contract with suppliers caused by Ricoh and Ricoh Group’s officers and employees.

 (1) The reports we accept on “Supplier Hotline”

 The conduct of officers and employees of each Ricoh Group company is governed by laws and regulations, Ricoh Group Code of Conduct.

 If you find that officers and employees of the Ricoh Group has (or may have) breached any of the above rules, laws or regulations, or any contract with you as a supplier, please contact Supplier Hotline with the details.